cschierig/Basic-Stages/docs/Systems.md

 - Prevent player from picking up the item
 - drop item if it is in inventory
+- remove recipes which contain locked items as ingredients or results
+- prevent clicking/shift-clicking on item in inventory

 When the item is dropped or a player tries to pick it up, a message is displayed telling them why.
 Currently, the wording for this is relatively abstract.